tdotdm/roman-numeral-converter/README.md

 * Input exceeding 1 - 3999 lower/upper boundary range will not be supported as 1 - 3999 are the limits for standard Roman
 numeral notation.
 * Input should be validated and should not be outwith the configured lower/upper boundary range.
-For example, the User can change the lower/upper boundary limit using 'lowerBound' and 'upperBound' command line arguments respectively, albeit, these values should not exceed 1 - 3999.
 * Leading zeroes should not affect the output.
 For example, the number 007 and 7 should both return the value 'VII'.
 * Users will input numbers in Integer format, i.e. 56 instead of fifty six.
 * Only whole numbers will be supported, i.e. 7.5 will be rejected.